How many girls are there in the school?

 What trips do you offer?

-Class lessons are complemented by a full and varied range of educational visits and visits made by speakers and authors.
-Residential trips are offered to Year 4, 5 and 6.
+Class lessons are complemented by a full and varied range of educational trips, as well as visits made by speakers and authors.
+Residential trips are offered to Years 4, 5 and 6.

 What extension activities do you offer?

 Places will be offered to a group of girls.
-A second group will be put on a waiting list should a place become available.
+A second group will be put on a waiting list, should places become available.
 A third group will not be offered a place.

 What time can we drop our daughters in the morning?